JanDotNet/ThinkSharp.FormulaParser/README.md

 * Basic Mathematical Operations: +, -, /, *, ^, ( .. ), scientific notation (3e2 = 300)
 * Variables: Detect variables on parsing or use a dictionary to provide variables for evaluation.
 * Contants: Use build-in constats (pi, e) or define your own.
 Constants are available independent of the provided variables.
-* Functions: User build-in functions (rnd, abs, log, sin, cos, min, max...) or define your owns.
+* Functions: Use build-in functions (rnd, abs, log, sin, cos, min, max...) or define your owns.
 * Error Handling: The parser provides an expressive error message in case of invalid formulas.
 * Customizable: The parser may be configured to disable features and add custom functions / constants.